 The recent report from the Department for Business, Energy and Industrial Strategy makes valid points, and there are many other factors at play.
 But one issue which is rarely highlighted is the amount of confusing and sometimes misleading information out there.

 Then we read that the homeowner predicts his electricity bill for the month in question (December) “could reach £1,000”.
 He says his annual bill would be “roughly double the price of his previous set-up”.
 The lack of background, with some figures for comparison, means this article is in danger of leaving the reader with more questions than answers.
 For example, how was the property previously heated?
 If it was gas, how much was the gas bill?
-Are they including the total energy bill or just electricity costs? which may, of course, go up.
+Are they including the total energy bill or just electricity costs?

 This is not a sales pitch.